 Oversights like this can happen to even the most experienced PC users if they’re distracted, multi-tasking or just not concentrating.
 Sometimes computers behave badly and shut themselves down before you’ve saved your work.
 Maybe there’s a power outage.
 This is why virtually every productivity program comes with an undo button so you can recover unsaved work.
 There’s no point in wasting time by beating yourself up or blaming.
 To recover unsaved documents you simply need to follow these steps.

-In Microsoft Word, Excel, and PowerPoint, you will want to open a new document and then go to File > Info > Manage Versions > Recover Unsaved Documents (or Workbooks, or Presentations).
-You will select the draft that looks like your project and Office will load it for you.
-Now that you have learned your lesson, be sure to click Save As.
-If you are using another application that is not setup to recover projects the same way as Office, but it does auto save your drafts, then your draft may be in the Temp file – this is a good place to begin your search.
-Windows Search is also a good tool for locating drafts of unsaved files.
+In Microsoft Word, Excel, and PowerPoint, you will need to open a new document and then go to File > Info > Manage Versions > Recover Unsaved Documents (or Workbooks, or Presentations).
+Select the draft that looks like your project and Office will load it for you.
+Now that you have learned your lesson, be sure to click ‘Save As’.
+If you are using another application that is not set up to recover projects the same way as Office, but does autosave your drafts, then your unsaved document may be in the Temp file – this is a good place to begin your search.
+Windows Search is another way to locate a drafts of an unsaved file.

 For decades, the best practice when working on a project has always been to hit Ctrl+S every few minutes.
 The need to constantly save your work is now disappearing as more office productivity applications are hosted on the cloud.
 The newest version of Microsoft Office 365 and Google Docs are both cloud-based, which means that your work is automatically and regularly saved and backed up.
 Because cloud computing constantly backs up your current project to another location, you won’t have to panic in the event of error or a crash.
 Any project saved to the cloud can be accessed from another computer so that you can keep on working while your PC is being repaired.